bridging the gap between art and science.

 Board of Advisors

-MaryLiz is a creative storyteller, musician, filmmaker, explorer, and technologist.
+MaryLiz is a mother, creative storyteller, musician, filmmaker, explorer, and technologist.
 She’s on a mission to inspire hope, elevate empathy, and unite through experiences of awe and wonder.
 As Co-founder and Creative Director of Cosmic Perspective, she has been documenting and telling the story of this new space age through cinematic films, VR experiences, and multimedia shows.
 As a musician, MaryLiz has spent the last decade producing albums and taking her stage shows on tour.
 Currently, she is touring the world with her latest music gloves performances under the monicker, “Annu.”
 Often performing with astronaut Dr. Sian Proctor, this awe-inspiring immersive, multimedia show lifts audiences to space to gift them the astronaut’s perspective of our beautiful planet, offering an important message for today and a hopeful vision for the future.

 Erin Bonilla is an analog astronaut, human spaceflight advisor, space artist, and freelance adventurer.
 For the last 5 years, Erin served as the Vice President of Training Programs for STAR HARBOR, a